Kaman-Kalehöyük: Kaman Kalehöyük Archaeological Museum

-Kaman Kalehöyük Archaeological Museum, which was made as a grant by the Japanese Government within the framework of the "Cultural Heritage Preservation Project", covers a total area of 1,500 square meters, 830 square meters of which is open and 470 square meters of which is enclosed.
-It is located near the site.
+Kaman Kalehöyük Archaeological Museum, which was made as a grant by the Japanese Government within the framework of the "Cultural Heritage Preservation Project", was opened in 2010.
+It covers a total area of 1,500 square meters, 830 square meters of which is open and 470 square meters of which is enclosed.
+It is located about 2km south of the site.

 In the museum, there are exhibition halls, a cine-vision corner, a library, a laboratory, cafe, warehouses and technical sections that allow examination, research, photography and restoration work.

 The landscaping is arranged in the style of an excavated mound.
 Thus, the visitors were provided to see both the finds unearthed during the excavations and the excavation methods and works.
 Also, the largest botanical garden outside of Japan is built in a "Japanese garden" style.
 The museum received the "Best green museum" award in 2011 and was nominated for the Museum of the Year in Europe in 2012.